make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Thommav](https://github.com/Thommav) for assisting with support for ZPmeter 214C water meter.
 - [Esp32-zapper](https://github.com/Esp32-zapper) for assisting with support for HunterTBK video doorbell.
 - [masfernandez](https://github.com/masfernandez) for assisting with support for Create Warm Towel Advance bathroom heater.
+- [Smandurlo](https://github.com/Smandurlo) for assisting with support for Klarstein Amazonia dishwasher.